Linz: Economy

 Linz is one of the main economic centres of Austria.
 Voestalpine is a large technology and capital goods group, founded as the "Reichswerke Hermann Göring" during World War II.
 It is now known for basic oxygen steelmaking technique.
-The former "Chemie Linz" chemical group has been split up into several companies.
+The former "Chemie Linz" chemical group was split into several companies.

-The Meeting Industry Report Austria (mira) ranks Linz as the third most important destination for congresses in Austria, with a share of 7.4 percent in the total number of congresses, conferences and seminars held in Austria.
+The Meeting Industry Report Austria (mira) ranks Linz as the third most important destination for congresses in Austria, with a 7.4 percent share of the total number of congresses, conferences and seminars held in Austria.
 Linz has more than 60 congress and event venues.
 With the Blue Meeting concept, the local tourism association has developed a conference format which focuses on individual needs of participants and adapts to the idea of green meetings, therefore supporting waste minimisation, energy efficiency, climate-neutral travel, as well as regional added value.

 Waterfront and industry

 Linz has 1 of 4 Austrian harbours on the Danube (österreichischen Donauhäfen).
 Manufacturing plants can be found along the waterfront.
 The economic importance of Linz was founded over centuries in trade.
 Large industrial enterprises are still located in Linz nowadays, for example Voestalpine AG.